Pringley/edb/README.markdown

 ## Test

-Use the built-in Python unittest module to run the tests.
+Client tests are located in `test.py`.

+Server tests are located in `edb/server/test.py`.

+To run all tests, execute the following command:

-    venv/bin/python -m unittest test
+    venv/bin/python manage.py test

 ## Contributing workflow